michael-ab/Regatta/Training/Erez Webman's Lectures/Consistency.md

 ### OR2MW (Other Reads to My Writes)
 Regatta Algo
-When a txn finish, we compare the write vector W(x1, x2, ..., xn) with the read vector Ri(x1, x2, ..., xn) of all active txns.
+When a txn TX* finish, we compare the write vector W(x1, x2, ..., xn) with the read vector Ri(x1, x2, ..., xn) of all active txns.
 For i in all ID of all active txns
-	if W(x1, x2, ..., xn) intersection Ri(x1, x2, ..., xn) ->
+	if W(x1, x2, ..., xn) intersection Ri(x1, x2, ..., xn) -> Not empty
+		Abort TX*